OCA/OpenUpgrade/openupgrade_framework/readme/DESCRIPTION.rst

 * Run migration scripts for modules that are installed as new dependencies of upgraded modules (when there are such scripts for those particular modules)
+* Production databases generated with demo data, will be transformed to non-demo ones.
+If you want to avoid that, you have to pass through the environment variable OPENUPGRADE_USE_DEMO, the value "yes".

 For detailed documentation see: